成人大片

 One formal lecture per week followed by a two-hour workshop with a variety of activities, such as exploration of key terms and concepts, cultural analysis tasks, and preparation for assignments.
 The workshops will focus on the application of concepts introduced in the lecture to students' own examples and cultural practices.

-Learning will be supported by online quizzes and activities, and supplementary learning materials including interactive videos to introduce key course concepts.
+Learning will be supported by online activities, and supplementary learning materials including interactive videos to introduce key course concepts.

 Workload